Abdi-Ali33/Password-Locker-Application/README.md

 # Project Description

-- This is an application that help user manage their passwords and even generate new passwords .
+- This is an application that helps users manage their passwords and even generate new passwords .

 # Installation / Setup instruction